Last updated on May 31st, 2018

 6. Take unpaid leave or work from a different location

 If you’re a lucky one and work in a pretty flexible environment where working from a different location is allowed, congrats!
 You can travel way more than even us!
-However, if it’s not the case for your company, you can enquire, whether you can take some days of unpaid leave (only if you’re fine with it and if you’re lacking a couple of days for your lifetime trip to Latin America!
+However, if it’s not the case for your company, you can inquire, whether you can take some days of unpaid leave (only if you’re fine with it and if you’re lacking a couple of days for your lifetime trip to Latin America!

 Liked this post about how to maximise annual leave in the UK and travel a lot?
 Share it on Social Media!